PostHog/meta/requests-for-comments/2023-10-25-per-product-nps.md

 - [Fix long-running surveys issue](https://github.com/PostHog/posthog/issues/17863)
 - [Fix product announcements ↔ surveys issue](https://posthog.slack.com/archives/C034XD440RK/p1698235239337499)
 - If we want to give away a sticker: [Fix link/button in the last step of multi-question surveys](https://posthog.slack.com/archives/C034XD440RK/p1698167499567089)

+## Appendix: How do we define activated users?

+In [this document](https://docs.google.com/document/d/16Z6m4kdgxui53SuSq-PeZ30lYfEsyict3u2fPm2vlsE/edit#heading=h.9kfq6mtxomjq), there is a proposal for what counts as an activated organisation for each product.
+Because of a cohorts feature limitation, I will be targetting 'activated users' instead of 'users in activated organisations' and therefore slightly modify the definitions in the linked document.

+Product Analytics
+- Completed event `insight created` AND event `insight analyzed` in the last 90 days: [Cohort](https://app.posthog.com/cohorts/48711)

+Session Replay
+- Completed event `recording analyzed` at least 5 times in the last 90 days: [Cohort](https://app.posthog.com/cohorts/48712)

+Feature Flags
+- Completed action `clicked-save-feature-flag (existing flags)` OR action `clicked-save-feature-flag (new flags)` in the last 90 days: [Cohort](https://app.posthog.com/cohorts/48720)

+Experiments
+- Completed event `experiment created` OR event `experiment launched` in the last 90 days: [Cohort](https://app.posthog.com/cohorts/48729)

+Surveys
+- Completed event `survey created` OR event `survey launched` in the last 90 days [Cohort](https://app.posthog.com/cohorts/48730)